camunda/camunda-docs/docs/guides/getting-started/monitor-your-process-in-operate.md

 ![operate-instance](./img/operate-advanced-instances-other.png)

-As a next step you can now connect both workers in parallel and create more workflow instances:
+As a next step you can now connect both workers in parallel and create more process instances:

 ```bash
 while true; do zbctl create instance camunda-cloud-quick-start-advanced; sleep 1; done